Information Center

 Step-by-Step Safe Site Migration Strategy

-Based on the experience we gained while working with our clients, the key to a successful transition lies in the "preparation" stage.
-Trying to fix errors after launching the site is like getting insurance after a fire.
-As a first step, you should scan all URL structures of your existing site using tools like Screaming Frog to create an inventory.
-Which of your pages are receiving traffic?
+Based on our experience working with clients, the key to a successful transition lies in the "preparation" phase.
+Trying to fix errors after the site goes live is akin to getting insurance after the fire has broken out.
+As a first step, you should inventory the entire URL structure of your existing site by scanning it with tools like Screaming Frog.
+Which of your pages are getting traffic?
 Which pages have valuable backlinks?
-This data will form the foundation of your new site.
+This data will form the cornerstones of your new site.

-In the second stage, you must test the new design on a "Staging" server.
-This server should be closed to search engines, but it must allow you to conduct all tests.
-Here, by performing an SEO audit, you should check whether the title tags (H1-H6), meta descriptions, and alt tags are accurately transferred.
-You can perform a basic level check yourself; however, for complex structures with thousands of pages, the oversight of a professional eye will help prevent irreparable errors.
+In the second phase, you must test the new design on a "Staging" server.
+This server should be closed to search engines but should allow you to conduct all tests.
+Here, by performing an SEO audit, you should check whether title tags (H1-H6), meta descriptions, and alt tags are correctly transferred.
+You can carry out a basic level check yourself, but in complex structures with thousands of pages, a professional eye’s oversight will prevent irreparable mistakes.

-An expert working on the website redirection map
+An expert working on the website redirect map

 Technical SEO and Redirect (301) Management

-If your URL structure is changing when transitioning from your old site to your new site (for example; from /urunlerimiz/ to /urunler/), you need to inform Google of this change.
-The 301 redirect tells Google, "This content has now been permanently moved here, transfer all the power of the old page here."
+If your URL structure changes when moving from your old site to your new site (for example; if it changes from /ourproducts/ to /products/), you must notify Google of this change.
+A 301 redirect tells Google, "This content has now permanently moved here; transfer all the power of the old page to this one."
 As a professional tip; never redirect all old pages to the homepage.
-This is perceived as a mistake by Google and kills the ranking power.
-Each old page should be redirected to the new page with the closest relevant content.
+This is perceived as an error by Google and kills ranking power.
+Each old page should be redirected to the new page with the closest related content.

-Also in 2026, when receiving a web design service, ensure your software team updates the Sitemap (sitemap.xml) and Robots.txt files.
-Keeping the old sitemap in Search Console for a while can help Google identify the redirects faster.
+Also in 2026, when obtaining web design services, ensure that your software team updates the Sitemap (sitemap.xml) and Robots.txt files.
+Keeping the old sitemap on the Search Console for a while can aid Google in noticing the redirects more quickly.
 Such technical details minimize traffic fluctuations during the transition process.

 Preserving Content Hierarchy and Semantic SEO

-Excited about a new design, most companies throw away their old content, saying it is "too long" or "outdated."
+With the excitement of a new design, most companies discard their old content, calling it "too long now" or "outdated."
 This is one of the biggest SEO mistakes that can be made during the website renewal process.
-Google rewards your site based on the content density of specific keywords.
-If you delete that content, you will also eliminate your authority on those keywords.
+Google rewards your site based on your content density in specific keywords.
+If you delete that content, you also erase your authority in those keywords.
 Instead, you should update your content (Content Refresh) to align with the information-focused search trends of 2026.

-As we saw with one of our e-commerce clients, simply removing category descriptions in the new design to "look cleaner" resulted in a 40% drop in organic sales.
-Recommendation: If you wish to reduce text density in the design, you can continue to present content both to the user and to Google bots using accordion structures or "read more" options.
-To establish this delicate balance between content and design, a strategic planning as part of corporate SEO services is essential.
+As we observed with one of our e-commerce clients, simply removing category descriptions in the new design to make it "look cleaner" resulted in a 40% decline in organic sales.
+Application suggestion: If you want to reduce text density in design, you can continue presenting content to both users and Google bots using accordion structures or "read more" options.
+It is essential to have a strategic planning under corporate SEO services to establish this delicate balance between content and design.

 Mobile Compatibility and 2026 Mobile-First Indexing

 As of 2026, Google evaluates websites almost entirely based on their mobile versions.
-No matter how impressive your desktop design is, if buttons are too close together on the mobile interface, fonts are unreadable, or images are overflowing the screen, losing rankings is inevitable.
-Having your new design be "responsive" is no longer sufficient; it needs to be "mobile-optimized."
-You should test your site's mobile speed values through Google PageSpeed Insights, especially optimizing for interaction delays (INP).
+No matter how incredible your desktop design is, if buttons are too close together on the mobile interface, fonts are unreadable, or images overflow the screen, losing ranking is inevitable.
+Your new design must be "responsive" (adaptable) and "mobile-optimized."
+You should test your site's mobile speed values through Google PageSpeed Insights, especially optimizing interaction delays (INP).

-The first 30 days after your new site goes live are a critical threshold.
-During this period, you should check the "Page Count" and "Index Coverage" reports on Google Search Console daily.
+The first 30 days after your new site goes live is a critical threshold.
+During this period, you should check the "Page Count" and "Index Coverage" reports on Google Search Console every day.
 If you see a sudden increase in 404 errors, it indicates a leak in your redirect map.
-Additionally, you should monitor how users navigate the new design, the bounce rates, and conversion rates through Google Analytics 4 (GA4).
+Additionally, you should monitor how users interact with the new design, bounce rates, and conversion rates through Google Analytics 4 (GA4).

-"In a real-life scenario, when we analyzed a client whose traffic decreased after renewal, we noticed that the new 'pop-up' form was taking up the entire screen on mobile devices, causing Google to label it as an 'annoying interstitial ad' and push the site down.
-Once we fixed the issue, traffic returned to its previous levels within 48 hours."
+"In a real-life scenario; when we analyzed a client whose traffic dropped post-renewal, we noticed that the newly added 'pop-up' form covered the entire screen on mobile devices, causing Google to flag it as an 'annoying transition ad' and push the site back.
+When we resolved the issue, traffic returned to its previous level within 48 hours."

-If you do not want to be overwhelmed by such technical details, handing the process over to an expert is always a more profitable investment.
-In risky processes like e-commerce infrastructure change, obtaining professional support prevents the loss of months of hard work.
+If you don’t want to be overwhelmed by such technical details, assigning the process to an expert is always a more profitable investment.
+In risky processes like e-commerce infrastructure change, professional support prevents the waste of months of effort.

 Key Points

-- Never Skip 301 Redirects: Always permanently redirect your old URLs to their new counterparts.
+• Never Skip 301 Redirects: Make sure to permanently redirect your old URLs to their new counterparts.

-- Create a Content Inventory: Identify your traffic-driving pages and preserve or enhance their content.
+• Create a Content Inventory: Identify your traffic-generating pages and maintain or enhance their content.

-- Use a Staging Server: Subject the new site to all SEO tests at a secret address before going live.
+• Use a Staging Server: Pass the new site through all SEO tests at a hidden address before going live.

-- Speed Optimization (LCP & INP): Ensure your site opens on mobile devices in under 2 seconds as per 2026 standards.
+• Speed Optimization (LCP & INP): Ensure that your website opens in under 2 seconds on mobile devices in accordance with 2026 standards.

-- Preserve Backlink Profile: Try not to change the URL structure of your pages that receive the most external links; if changes occur, redirect them accurately.
+• Preserve Backlink Profiles: Try not to change the URL structure of your pages with the most external links, and if changes are necessary, redirect without errors.

-- Monitor Search Console: Continuously monitor technical errors for the first 4 weeks post-transition.
+• Monitor Search Console: Monitor technical errors in real-time during the first 4 weeks post-transition.

-Renewing your website should not be a destruction for your brand, but rather a great development opportunity.
-However, focusing solely on aesthetics while neglecting technical infrastructure is equivalent to digital suicide.
-At 212 Medya, we approach design and SEO as a whole in website renewal projects.
-Thanks to our transition protocols developed over years of experience, we help you achieve a modern look without jeopardizing your traffic.
-If you want to manage the entire process with a professional team, we are here for you.
+Renewing your website should be a great development opportunity for your brand, not a disaster.
+However, focusing solely on aesthetics and neglecting the technical infrastructure during this process is tantamount to digital suicide.
+As 212 Medya, we approach website renewal projects holistically, combining design and SEO.
+With the transition protocols we’ve developed over the years, we ensure you achieve a modern look without putting your traffic at risk.
+If you’d like to manage the entire process with a professional team, we are here for you.

 Frequently Asked Questions

-Is it normal for traffic to slightly decrease after renewing the site?
+Is it normal for traffic to drop a bit after renewing the site?

-Yes, during the process as Google's new structure is crawled and understood, temporary fluctuations of 5-10% are considered normal.
-However, if this drop exceeds 20% and lasts longer than 2 weeks, there is a technical issue.
+Yes, fluctuations between 5-10% are considered normal during the process of Google crawling and interpreting the new structure.
+However, if this drop exceeds 20% and lasts for more than two weeks, it indicates a technical issue.

 Should I transfer all the content from my old site to the new one?

-No, you can delete or merge contents that do not receive traffic and have become outdated.
-However, you must definitely transfer or redirect pages that receive traffic and have backlinks with 301 redirects.
+No, you can delete or merge content that does not get traffic and is outdated.
+However, you must transfer or redirect pages that receive traffic and have backlinks via 301.

 Will I experience SEO loss if I change my domain?

-Changing the domain is the riskiest type of migration.
-You can minimize this loss by using the "Change of Address" tool on Google Search Console and following a flawless redirect plan.
+Changing a domain is the riskiest type of migration.
+By using the "Change of Address" tool on Google Search Console and a flawless redirect plan, this loss can be minimized.

-When should I make SEO settings on the new design?
+When should I make SEO settings in the new design?

-SEO settings should be the starting point, not the final stage of the design.
-The content hierarchy and URL structure should be determined during the wireframe stage.
+SEO settings should not be the final step of the design but the starting point.
+Content hierarchy and URL structure should be defined in the wireframe stage.

-When will my Google rankings stabilize after renewal?
+When will my Google rankings recover after the renewal?

-If the transition was executed flawlessly, your rankings will stabilize between 1 to 4 weeks depending on how frequently Google bots crawl the site again.
+If the transition is done flawlessly, your rankings will stabilize between 1 to 4 weeks depending on how frequently Google bots crawl the site again.

-If you don't want your SEO efforts to go to waste during your website renewal process, let’s plan this process together.
-Elevate your brand to the pinnacle of 2026 while preserving your traffic with the experienced team at 212 Medya.
-Contact us now to get a free initial consultation and analyze your project.
+If you don’t want your SEO efforts to go to waste during your website's renewal process, let’s plan this process together.
+Protect your traffic and elevate your brand to the pinnacle of 2026 with 212 Medya’s experienced team.
+Contact us now for a free preliminary consultation and to analyze your project.

-Editor's Note: We also recommend checking our new article on this topic: Is There a 'Not Secure' Warning on Your Website?
-Effects of SSL and Security Gaps on Sales and SEO in 2026
+Editor's Note: We also recommend checking out our new article on this topic: Is There a 'Not Secure' Warning on Your Website?
+The Impact of SSL and Security Gaps on Sales and SEO in 2026

-Editor's Note: We also recommend checking our new article on this topic: Don’t Be Deceived by Appearance: Why SEO Infrastructure is Essential When Choosing a Web Design Company in Izmir?
+Editor's Note: We also recommend checking out our new article on this topic: Don't Be Deceived by Appearance: Why SEO Infrastructure is Essential When Choosing an İzmir Web Design Company?